rvarago/rvarago.github.io/_drafts/2020-10-21-type-driven-designing-haskell-filter.md

 That was `map`.

-But luckily we have plenty of other higher-order functions.
-Particularly interesting for this post, we shall be considering `filter`:
+Luckily we have plenty of other higher-order functions.
+And of particular interest for this post, we shall be considering `filter`:

 ```haskell
 filter :: (a -> Bool) -> [a] -> [a]